liuyinz/consult-todo/README.md

 - `consult-todo-other`: Cons for other missing keywords, `(?. .
 "OTHER")` by default.

+- `consult-todo-only-comment`: toggle whether only search keywords in comment

 ## Todo

 - [ ] search keywords in all project files